-I worked with many Bands and Songwriters.
-Started my career as keyboard player in a symphonic black metal band, touring for ten years, recording several projects.
-Then I moved behind the glass working on a wide variety of projects, mixing strictly in-the-box, collaborating with professional studios.
+Bio: I started my career as keyboardist in a symphonic black metal band, touring for ten years, recording several projects.
+Then I moved behind the glass working on a wide variety of albums, mixing strictly in-the-box, collaborating with professional studios.
 I am still studying to improve my abilities.

 4 ReviewsEndorse Giorgio Maraia